 Every main character in Sailor Moon has the Japanese character for the planet she represents in her name.
 Even more obvious is the main character's name, Tsukino Usagi.
 "Tsuki" means "moon" and "Usagi" means "rabbit", so her name sounds exactly like the Rabbit in the Moon of Japanese folklore.
 There are too many names to list in full.
 Naoko Takeuchi just seems to like this in general, since in her early manga The Cherry Project all of the characters have punny names, most noticeably the protagonist, whose name is Asuka Chieri.

-It should be noted that while the kanji for each soldier's planet appears in that soldier's name, only Usagi, Haruki, Michiru, and Setsuna use the same pronunciation.
+While the kanji for each soldier's planet appears in that soldier's name, only Usagi, Haruka, Michiru, and Setsuna use the same pronunciation.
 Take Sailor Mercury, for example.
 Her name is Mizuno Ami ("mizu" means water) while the Japanese name for Mercury is Suisei ("sui" also means water).
 Also, Minako/Sailor Venus seems to avert this trope, but her full name is Aino Minako, where "ai" means "love" in Japanese, and Venus just happen to be the goddess of love.

 Speed Racer - the protagonist's given name is Go.
 In addition to the obvious pun, Go is Japanese for the number 5, hence the number on the car.
 A common anime naming scheme is to give a character a name that's the homophone of a number.
 That number then tends to crop up all over.